MY FAVORITE RESOURCES

 I’ve been using Loom for over a year, and frankly it’s a tool that I can’t live without.
 I use Loom whenever I need to communicate and engage with my prospects and clients quickly.
 I use it to conduct mini YouTube channel audits and most importantly to answer questions that require elaborate responses.
 My motto is it’s better if I show you, rather than write out my answers which more often than not are tutorial in nature.

 Kapwing has become my go-to tool when I need to create social videos quickly.
 With Kapwing I’m able to create shortened meme-like social videos of my longer-length YouTube videos specifically for Facebook, Instagram, and LinkedIn.
-For $20/month, you can create as many videos as you like and you can edit, add intros and outros and music too.
+For $24/month, or $16/month on subscription, you can create as many videos as you like and you can edit, add intros and outros and music too.
 If you need to have captions burned into your videos, Kapwing can do that as well whether you have your own SRT file or if you want Kapwing can create captions from your videos once uploaded.